Hot or not? Teeth chattering chills can make it hard to stay warm in winter, but one thing you can keep nice and toasty is your home!

 - Radiator reflective foil (or failing that kitchen foil) can be placed behind any radiators on external walls so that heat is reflected back into your home.

 - Make sure your radiators aren’t blocked by furniture like sofas or beds.
-Furniture will absorb the heat and waste your money.
+Furniture will absorb the heat and waste the heat and your money.

 - Save money by only heating rooms you need to.
-Turn off radiators to unoccupied rooms and keep the doors to these rooms closed.
+Turn off radiators in unoccupied rooms and keep the doors to these rooms closed.

 - Make the most of the heat generated by your cooker.
 Leave the door open after cooking and the residual heat will help you warm up your kitchen.

 - Get an electric heater to top up the temperature .
-Electric heaters are great if you’re at home at an unusual time and don’t want to change the timer on your heating system or for boosting rooms that lose lots of heat, like conservatories.
+These are great if you’re at home at an unusual time and don’t want to change the timer on your heating system or for boosting rooms that lose lots of heat, like conservatories.

 Keep Your Bed Toasty